caerusjs/caerus/readme.md

 - Initialising projects (TBA)
 - Generating end-to-end resources including tests (TBA)
 - Generating entities
-- Generating resolvers (TBA)
+- Generating resolvers
 - Generating views (TBA)
 - Generating migrations (TBA)
 - Generating types (TBA)

 ### Generating Entities

-To generate an entity with default columns (id, createdAt, updatedAt and deletedAt) and graphql typedefs, run the following command from the root of your project:
+To generate an entity with default columns (id, createdAt, updatedAt and deletedAt) and graphql typedefs; run the following command from the root of your project:

 `$ yarn caerus generate entity [name]`

-Where `name` is the name of your resource.
+Where `name` is the name of your entity.
 Entities should be singular and use `-` for multiple words, e.g. `blog-post`.

+### Generating Resolvers

+To generate a resolver, as well as input and arguments types and test scaffold, which covers the basic CRUD actions; run the following command from the root of your project:

+`$ yarn caerus generate resolver [name]`

+Where `name` is the name of your resolver.
+Resolvers should be singular and use `-` for multiple words, e.g. `blog-post`.